 Depth Map: The depth map representation summarizes a 3D scene using one 2.5D depth map for each input view.
-These depth maps can later be fused into a single coherent 3D reconstruction using 3D fusion techniques [761, 141, 552].
-One strategy which is particularly effective for recovering depth maps from urban scenes is the Plane Sweeping Stereo algorithm [131].
+These depth maps can later be fused into a single coherent 3D reconstruction using 3D fusion techniques [773, 142, 562].
+One strategy which is particularly effective for recovering depth maps from urban scenes is the Plane Sweeping Stereo algorithm [132].
 This algorithm "sweeps" a family of parallel hypothetical planes through the scene, projects images into each other via the homography induced by these planes, and evaluates photo-consistency.
 In very large scenes, one of the primary challenges is to handle large amounts of data efficiently.
-Pollefeys [524] propose a large scale, real-time MVS system based on the depth map representation by exploiting the parallel processing capabilities of modern GPUs.
+Pollefeys [532] proposes a large scale, real-time MVS system based on the depth map representation by exploiting the parallel processing capabilities of modern GPUs.

-Point Cloud: The reconstruction problem can also be addressed with a 3D point cloud representation Furukawa and Ponce [217] and Schönberger and Frahm [588].
-Patch-based Multi-View Stereo (PMVS) Furukawa and Ponce [217] starts with a feature matching step to generate a sparse set of patches and then iterates between a greedy expansion step and a filtering step to make patches dense and remove erroneous matches.
+Point Cloud: The reconstruction problem can also be addressed with a 3D point cloud representation [220, 599].
+Patch-based Multi-View Stereo (PMVS) [220] starts with a feature matching step to generate a sparse set of patches and then iterates between a greedy expansion step and a filtering step to make patches dense and remove erroneous matches.
 The steps of PMVS are visualized in Figure 10.2.

-Volumetric Representation: Volumetric approaches represent geometry using a regularly sampled 3D grid, i.e., volume, either as a discrete occupancy function [373] or a function encoding distance to the closest surface (levelset) [199].
-More recent approaches use a probability map defined at regular voxel locations to encode the probability of occupancy [52, 523, 667].
+Volumetric Representation: Volumetric approaches represent geometry using a regularly sampled 3D grid, i.e., volume, either as a discrete occupancy function [380] or a function encoding distance to the closest surface (level-set) [202].
+More recent approaches use a probability map defined at regular voxel locations to encode the probability of occupancy [52, 531, 677].
 The amount of memory required is the main limitation of volumetric approaches.
-There exists a variety of proposals for dealing with this problem, such as voxel hashing [490], data-adaptive discretization of the space in the form of Delaunay triangulation [375], or using octrees [263, 553].
+There exists a variety of proposals for dealing with this problem, such as voxel hashing [498], data-adaptive discretization of the space in the form of Delaunay triangulation [382], or using octrees [268, 563].

 Mesh or Surfaces: The final representation of a 3D reconstruction algorithm is typically a triangular mesh-based surface (right image in Figure 10.2).
 Volumetric surface extraction techniques can fuse multiple 2.5D measurements (MVS depth maps or laser scans) into a single, coherent 3D mesh model.
-Seminal work by Curless and Levoy [141] proposes an algorithm to accumulate surface evidence into a voxel grid using signed distance functions.
-The surface is implicitly represented as the zero crossing of the aggregated signed distance functions and can be extracted using the Marching Cube algorithm Lorensen and Cline [428] to label each voxel as either interior or exterior.
-Other approaches directly start from images [132, 157, 156] and refine a mesh model using an energy function composed of a data and a regularization term.
+Seminal work by Curless and Levoy [142] proposes an algorithm to accumulate surface evidence into a voxel grid using signed distance functions.
+The surface is implicitly represented as the zero crossing of the aggregated signed distance functions and can be extracted using the Marching Cube algorithm [434] to label each voxel as either interior or exterior.
+Other approaches directly start from images [133, 159, 158] and refine a mesh model using an energy function composed of a data and a regularization term.